-Finding the active PHP configuration files matters before changing upload limits, enabling extensions, setting time zones, or adjusting error handling because the same host can run different CLI, PHP-FPM, and Apache or CGI runtimes side by side.
+Finding the active PHP configuration files matters before changing upload limits, enabling extensions, setting time zones, or adjusting error handling because the same host can run different CLI, PHP-FPM, Apache module, and CGI runtimes side by side.
 Identifying the real file set first prevents edits that look correct on disk but never reach the interpreter serving the application.

-Each runtime starts from one main php.ini file, may scan one or more directories for extra .ini fragments, and can still be overridden later by runtime-specific layers such as PHP-FPM pool directives, web-server FastCGI headers, Apache php_value rules, or per-directory .user.ini files.
+Each runtime reads one main php.ini file, may scan one or more directories for extra .ini fragments, and can still be overridden later by runtime-specific layers such as PHP-FPM pool directives, web-server FastCGI parameters, Apache php_value rules, or per-directory .user.ini files.
 The effective configuration is therefore a chain, not a single file path.

-The safest workflow is to query the exact runtime that executes the code instead of guessing from package names or service units alone.
-Check the CLI interpreter directly, use a short-lived probe for the web-facing runtime when needed, and remove that probe immediately after confirming the loaded file, scan directory, and any override layers.
+Query the exact runtime that executes the code instead of guessing from package names or service units alone.
+Check the CLI interpreter directly, use a short-lived probe for the web-facing runtime when needed, and remove that probe immediately after confirming the loaded file, scan directory, and override layers.

 Related: How to check PHP version